MCLG/Object-detection-ControlNet/README.md

 python -m tools.divergence_loss path_to_train device scale_bool
 ```

 where path_to_train is the path to the train/ folder containing map/,mean/,img/, device is the device to run this on (recommended to choose a GPU), scale: 1 or 0 if you wish to scale the W2-loss down to training values.
-The test return the maximum memory peak, time needed and largest error with a 0 density map, during a batch 2 forward and backward pass.
+The test returns the maximum memory peak, time needed and largest error with a 0 density map, during a batch 2 forward and backward pass.

 If you wish to train a version of STEERER with your already processed data, you can run this script which will copy the data and process it to the STEERER training format